 - Representatives of civil society.

 By taking up the role of MEP or Minister, students will learn how to negotiate under the constant scrutiny of Journalists and Lobbyists who will report and try to influence every move they make.
 As a Lobbyist, students will learn how to challenge and persuade MEPs and Ministers so that they support your position.
 As a Journalist, students will be responsible with following every move of the MEPs, Ministers and Lobbyists and reporting it back to the public in an accurate and objective manner.

-On the first day of the simulation the participants will attended a workshop on the Rules of Procedure of the MEU, in order to make the simulation as realistic as possible and to familiarize them with decision-making processes in a MEU simulation.
-The simulation will start with a presentation of the European Commission's proposals for the agenda item in the Parliament as well as in the Council.
+On the first day of the simulation the participants attended a workshop on the Rules of Procedure of the MEU, in order to make the simulation as realistic as possible and to familiarize them with decision-making processes in a MEU simulation.
+The simulation started with a presentation of the European Commission's proposals for the agenda item in the Parliament as well as in the Council.
 In the remaining days students debate the agenda items, order party-group meetings and propose amendments to the proposal of the European Commission.
 On the final day students cast their final votes on each proposal.
 In addition, MEPs and Ministers will have to justify their actions at press conferences and journalists will report on the decision making process throughout the conference in the MEU newspaper and in video news reports.
 Apart from the formal sessions of the Parliament and the Council, additional informal meetings will also take places such as meetings required by different political groups in the Parliament.